Wiener Stadthalle: Hall D

 Completed in 1958, the large multi-purpose main hall is Austria's largest indoor arena.
 The structure is 98 × 110 m and has a ridge height of 26.6 m with a usable floor area measuring 98 × 55.2 × 15.4 m.

 The hall is a flexible space offering a variety of standard and bespoke layouts with up to 10,741 seats (fixed and removable).
 With a combination of floor standing and reduced seating, the overall capacity can be increased up to 16,083.
 The venue has special curtain systems and ground-level stands on the north and south sides of the hall which can be fully closed to divide the hall into several parts.
 Above this, there are two tiers, and if necessary, a stand can be constructed in the stalls on one side.
 The stage can be up to 600 m2 and is supported with two VIP rooms, dressing rooms and offices backstage.

 For the Eurovision Song Contest 2015, it offered seating for a total of 10,500 spectators alongside standing room.
 On the east side, the hall was narrowly divided, creating commentary boxes parallel to the stage with a green room installed in front of them.

 Hall E

-The small multi-purpose hall was completed in 1994 and holds up to 1,482.
+The small multi-purpose hall was completed in 1994 and holds up to 1,482 people.
 It is 50 × 25 × 4.5 m and is used mainly for exhibitions, conventions and social receptions.